 • Learn about Universal Design and its important role in providing accessibility to all students.

-Have you requested Spring Term Teacher Notifications (TN)?
+Have you requested Fall Term Teacher Notifications (TN)?

 Remember TNs are not sent automatically.
 Students must request, in writing, that their TNs be sent out EACH semester.
 Email any of the SAIL Access Specialists through your Titan email (don’t forget to put your full name and B# in the email, as well as which instructors you want your notifications sent to) or visit any SAIL office and fill out a short form.
 Get more details on the TN Process.